 - Personal advice and representation for individual members

 - Advice and representation on health and safety

 - A raft of member benefits and services

 - Networking events and career development opportunities

-Membership is voluntary, and anyone working or seeking employment in the sectors covered by BECTU can join the union online.
+Membership is open to anyone working or seeking employment in the sectors covered by BECTU

 - protect jobs